jameshartig/portluck/README.md

 ### timeout ###
 See [net.Server.timeout](https://nodejs.org/api/http.html#http_server_timeout).
 Defaults to 2 minutes.
-Note: We wait 2 seconds to try and wait for bytes to determine what type of connection it is.
-Your `timeout applies AFTER that if no data is sent immediately.
+Note: We wait 1 second to try and wait for bytes to determine what type of connection it is.
+Your `timeout` applies AFTER that if no data is sent immediately.

 ### allowOrigin ###